Quramy/swagger-codegen-customize-sample/README.md

 # swagger-codegen customize-sample
 This is a sample repository for customizing [swagger-codegen](https://github.com/swagger-api/swagger-codegen)'s output.

-## How to customize and running swagger-codegen ?
+## How to customize and run swagger-codegen ?

 You need to make a Java class which implements `io.swagger.codegen.CodegenConfig` and need to execute swagger-codegen.jar with adding the class into classpath.